JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 additional method for `f` to see the outcome shown here.

 Julia is interactive: we can define new methods on the fly and try them out.
-Let's see what happens when we define a new method for `f`:
+Having already run the above code in our session, let's see what happens when we define a new method for `f`:

 ```julia
 f(::Bool) = 2